OT-CONTAINER-KIT/redis-operator/docs/content/en/docs/Overview/_index.md

 ## What's Next

 - Installation of Redis Operator
-- Setup of Redis standalone and cluster
+- Setup of Redis standalone, cluster, replication and sentinel mode
 - Monitoring of Redis setup
 - Configuration and advance cofiguration of Operator